-I actually didn't need to purchase anything to decorate this space, everything that I used I had on hand, I even had the bags of webs that I hadn't used from the year before.
+I actually didn’t need to purchase anything to decorate this space, everything that I used I had on hand, even the bags of webs that I hadn’t used last year.

 My favorite piece is the skeletal system poster.
-It's not anything Halloween of course, but something I picked up while shopping in Old Towne Orange one weekend last year.
+It’s something I picked up while shopping in Old Towne Orange one weekend last year.
 I used Mod Podge to adhere it to a piece of board from an old poster frame.